Aligning Probabilistic Beliefs under Informative Missingness: LLM Steerability in Clinical Reasoning: Discussion

 \section{Discussion}

-We demonstrate that general-purpose LLMs don't address the long-standing statistical challenge of missingness despite zero-shot capabilities and apparent agnosticism in representing missingness.
-To improve their reliability, the impact of missingness representations should be evaluated in tandem with downstream performance.
-Particularly, our results indicate that larger models benefit from prompting and serialization of missingness, as measured by predictive performance and uncertainty calibration, whereas smaller models can be negatively affected by these interventions.
+Our work demonstrates that general-purpose LLMs are sensitive to missingness, despite their apparent agnosticism toward it.
+Motivated by the need for reliable uncertainty estimation in the presence of informative missingness, we investigate whether LLMs can refine their probabilistic beliefs by leveraging informative patterns of missingness in zero- and few-shot settings.
+Our findings reveal that off-the-shelf LLMs generally fail to reliably model these patterns or update their beliefs accordingly, but instruction-based steering helps align the verbalized probabilistic beliefs with the underlying generative process.

+We acknowledge that if the objective were solely to obtain calibrated probabilities on a fixed dataset, traditional supervised methods or fine-tuned discriminators would be more suitable.
+However, our analysis aligns with the prevailing deployment paradigm, in which off-the-shelf LLMs are increasingly used as general-purpose reasoning agents, including in clinical settings.
+We therefore evaluate whether these models can derive accurate probabilistic beliefs through textual reasoning and prior world knowledge, rather than through task-specific parameter optimization.

+While we focus on risk prediction tasks where downstream users are likely to be clinicians or healthcare specialists, this work has implications for patient-facing LLMs.
+As the general public increasingly relies on LLMs for health advice~\citep{ayre2025use, shahsavar2023user, kullgren2025national}, inconsistent handling of missing information may endanger patients' safety.
+For instance, a patient may prompt an LLM with only a subset of the information in a given blood test.
+In this case, missingness does not reflect a medical process, but the user's medical literacy or behavior.
+Ensuring that such missingness is accounted for to provide accurate clinical reasoning is therefore critical for users' safety.
+Our work demonstrates that prompt-based steering offers a path to align probabilistic beliefs with individual target distributions, an opportunity that the traditional machine learning paradigm did not offer, where a model could no longer be applied under such missingness shift~\citep{groenwold2020informative}.

-Echoing \cite{nijman2022missing, jeanselme2022imputation}'s criticism of the lack of reporting and inappropriate handling of missing data in machine learning papers, this work emphasizes the importance of such practices for deploying LLMs.
-While the paradigm made possible by these models further disconnects training data quality, such as missingness patterns, from downstream performance, the field needs to consider this data dimension.
-Critically, more data or model parameters can not address missing-(not)-at-random patterns of observation~\citep{rubin1976inference} that result in sampling biases.
+Finally, echoing the criticisms of \cite{nijman2022missing, jeanselme2022imputation} regarding the lack of reporting and inappropriate handling of missing data in machine learning, this work emphasizes the importance of these practices for developing and deploying LLMs.
+While the paradigm enabled by these models further disconnects training data quality, such as missingness patterns, from downstream performance, our work shows that data quality, specifically missingness, still impacts probabilistic reasoning.